iana-org/dnssec-keytools/docs/ksr-processing.md

 - **KSR-DOMAIN**: Verify that the KSR domain name is correct.
 - **KSR-ID**: Verify that the KSR ID is unique.
 This requires a list of all previously seen KSRs.
-- **KSR-SERIAL**: Verify that the KSR serial is unique and increasing for the KSR ID.
-This requires a list of all previously seen KSRs with the current KSR ID.

 ### Verify KSR bundles